 Bringing the razor and shaving brush Collections to market requires time, expertise and dedication.
 Our manufacturers output detailed CAD drawings of each razor or shaving brush handle for appraisal by the Wilde & Harte team.
 It's vital that potential obstacles are negotiated at this stage — such as the challenges of manufacturing the striking and unique asymmetrical design of the Apsley razor (no other razor handle design in the grooming market is similar in aesthetic styling).
 When designs are signed-off, it's time to move production into the factory.

-A premium grade of stainless steel is essential for manufacturing purposes to achieve the machining accuracy of each item and also to ensure the ultra-bright finish of each razor handle when polished.
+Using a premium grade of stainless steel is essential for the machining accuracy of each item and also to ensure the ultra-bright finish of each razor handle when polished.

 Further reasons for the choosing premium stainless steel:

 - stainless steel offers the desired 'weight' for each razor or shaving brush, which feels very comfortable in-hand